 A wee bit of grammar.
 The first point to note.
 Elohim is a plural noun.
 In Genesis, 2:4 and throughout this chapter, as well as Gen.1 and the rest of the Bible.
 Don’t take my word for it.
 Check it out.
 Here’s Strong’s.

 H433. אֱלוֹהַּ ʼĕlôwahh el-o’-ah; rarely (shortened) אֱלֹהַּ; probably prolonged (emphatic) from H410 (אֵל); a deity or the Deity: KJV – God, god.
 See H430 (אֱלֹהִים).

 H410 אֵל ʼêl ale; shortened from H352 (אַיִל); strength; as adjective, mighty; especially the Almighty (but used also of any deity): KJV – God (god), ⨯ goodly, ⨯ great, idol, might(-y one), power, strong.
 Compare names in ‘-el.’

-The second grammatical point is the plural Elohim has a singular, El as we see from H433 and especially H410 with which we are much more familiar.
+The second grammatical point is the plural Elohim has a singular, El, as we see from H433 and especially H410 with which we are much more familiar.
 El is an integral part of many words, GaEL, IsraEL, BethEL.
-These are personal, national and city names all with reference to God.
+These are personal, national, and city names all regarding God.